-Some months ago, I told you about a service called Fiverr.com, where people share things they're willing to do for $5.
+I've always been a big fan of a service called Fiverr.com, where people share things they're willing to do for $5.
 You might be able to hire someone to review your resume, design a website, improve a PowerPoint presentation or even write your Maid of Honor speech -- all for $5!
 The low price is often a loss leader allowing a contractor to develop a client base for their particular area of expertise.

 I have also talked in the past about eLance.com, which you can use to find freelancing and consulting jobs, or to offer your freelance services to others.

-TaskRabbit.com allows you to hire someone in your local area to run errands for you.
+- TaskRabbit.com: Hire someone in your local area to run errands for you.
 For example, if you buy Ikea furniture, you might hire a "rabbit" to assemble it for you.
 Or you might hire someone to pick up your dry cleaning.
 The service is only available in select areas.

-RedBeacon.com lets you get price quotes and book appointments for local services, such as those provided by a plumber or electrician.
+- RedBeacon.com: Get price quotes and book appointments for local services, such as those provided by a plumber or electrician.
 Again, RedBeacon.com may only be available in select areas.

-Meanwhile, USA Today reports on CheckPoints.com, an app that offers manufacturer deals while you're in the store.
+- CheckPoints.com: App that offers manufacturer deals while you're in the store.
 You earn points for simply scanning the barcode on an item in a store.
 No purchase of the product is necessary.
 You can redeem the points you collect for free gift cards, airline miles, and other perks.